cosmos/cosmos-sdk/docs/core/baseapp.md

 - A [Router](#routing), to route [messages](./tx-msgs.md) and [queries](./querier.md) to the appropriate [module](../building-modules/modules.md).
 - Different [states](#states), as the state-machine can have different parallel states updated based on the ABCI message received.

-The goal of `baseapp` is to provide a boilerplate SDK application that developers can easily extend to build their own custom application.
+The goal of `baseapp` is to provide the fundamental layer of an SDK application that developers can easily extend to build their own custom application.
 Usually, developers will create a custom type for their application, like so:

 ```go
 type app struct {